-It is right, as Shimon Shetreet reminds us, that judges . must not become so obsessed with speed and efficiency that they forget the essential functions of the judicial role to uphold legality and fairness.45 By the same token judges tend to be highly responsible people.
+It is right, as Shimon Shetreet reminds us, that judges must not become so obsessed with speed and efficiency that they forget the essential functions of the judicial role to uphold legality and fairness.
+By the same token judges tend to be highly responsible people.
 So it is likely to remain in the future.
 If faced with a heavy and increasing work load, they will tend to explore, in company with their colleagues, ways to manage the litigation.
-In some cases it will be possible and appropriate to send the litigation elsewhere, to counsellors for conciliation or to arbitrators for adjudication.46 In other cases it will be possible to introduce penalities which discourage unnecessary litigation, especially penalties as to costs.47 In some appeal courts the expedient has been introduced of reducing the number of judges typically sitting in court divisions, from the traditional three to two.48 However, the work which will devolve upon the judiciary from the operation of the Charter in Canada, is likely in time to significantly change the activities that are expected of judges.
-If American experience under the Bill of Rights is any guide, Canadian judges may become involved in detailed supervision not only of the conduct of the parties before and during the litigation but also their conduct in pursuance of complex orders made under the Charter.
-These were described as the "worst possibilities facing Canadian judges" as a result of the Charter when Justice Blair gave his view of the Charter from the Bench.49 He pointed out that American courts administer prisons in 32 States.
+In some cases it will be possible and appropriate to send the litigation elsewhere, to counsellors for conciliation or to arbitrators for adjudication.
+In other cases it will be possible to introduce penalities which discourage unnecessary litigation, especially penalties as to costs.
+In some appeal courts the expedient has been introduced of reducing the number of judges typically sitting in court divisions, from the traditional three to two.
+However, the work which will devolve upon the judiciary from the operation of the Charter in Canada and a Bill of Rights in Australia and New Zealand, is likely in time to significantly change the activities that are expected of judges in common law countries.
+If American experience under their Bill of Rights is any guide, our judges may become involved in detailed supervision not only of the conduct of the parties before and during the litigation but also their conduct in pursuance of complex orders made under a Bill of Rights.
+These were described as the "worst possibilities facing Canadian judges" as a result of the Charter when Justice Blair gave his view of the Charter from the Bench.
+He pointed out that American courts administer prisons in 32 States.
 They have revised Congressional voting constituencies.
-They have supervised desegregation, introduce busing and involved the judiciary in detailed considerations even down to the purchase of tennis balls for a high school, taken over by the courts.50 Will it come to this?
+They have supervised desegregation, introduce busing and involved the judiciary in detailed considerations even down to the purchase of tennis balls for a high school, taken over by the courts.
+Will it come to this?